gradlab/ethiopia_gc/README.md

-# ethiopia_gc
+# Phylogenetic analysis for Phenotypic and genotypic characterization of Neisseria gonorrhoeae isolates from Ethiopia, 2021 to 2023

-Code and figures for analysis of Ethiopian *Neisseria gonorrhoeae* isolates in the context of global isolates.
+Code and figures for analysis of Ethiopian *Neisseria gonorrhoeae* isolates in the context of global isolates in the paper:

+Derebe et al., Phenotypic and genotypic characterization of Neisseria gonorrhoeae isolates from Ethiopia, 2021 to 2023.
+JAC-Antimicrobial Resistance, 2026.

 The repository is organized into: